shivaverma/Angle-Detector/README.md

 **version** - `1.0.0`

-This Software read the angle tilted images.
+This Software read the angle of tilted images.
+Images are rotated between -30 to 30 degree.

 ### Requirements